Quantum Advantage in Locally Differentially Private Hypothesis Testing: Proposed QLDP mechanism

+We remark that quantumness in the proposed QLDP mechanism lies in a collection of pure states for the manipulation of indistinguishability.
+Both LDP and QLDP exploit noise to manipulate indistinguishability for optimal PUT, on top of which a QLDP mechanism applies non-orthogonal states with intrinsic indistinguishability.
+We recall that quantum indistinguishability cannot be demonstrated in a classical model \cite{PhysRevX.8.011015, PRXQuantum.3.030337} and is strictly constrained by physical principles such as the relativistic causality \cite{PhysRevLett.107.170403}.
+Note also that for a task of state discrimination, at most $d^2$ POVM elements in a $d$-dimensional Hilbert space generally suffice to manipulate indistinguishability \cite{10.1109/TIT.1978.1055941}.

-From now on, we focus on a QLDP mechanism in \eqref{eq:achiev_scheme} and seek to find the optimal value of $\mu$ and the pure states $\{\ket{\psi_x}\}_{x\in[v]}$ that maximize the utility while satisfying the $\epsilon$-QLDP constraint.
+In what follows, we present a QLDP mechanism that outperforms LDP ones by exploiting quantumness resulting from the intrinsic indistinguishability of non-orthogonal quantum states.
+We focus on a QLDP mechanism in \eqref{eq:achiev_scheme} and seek to find the optimal value of $\mu$ and the pure states $\{\ket{\psi_x}\}_{x\in[v]}$ that maximize the utility while satisfying the $\epsilon$-QLDP constraint.